 The value of each individual grant is not to exceed $5000.
-Grants may be used to assist research in a number of ways, including, but not limited to travel (archival work, fieldwork); research assistance; conference attendance; administrative assistance; teaching relief; childcare costs.
+Grants may be used to assist research in a number of ways, including, but not limited to travel including archival work, fieldwork (considering the restrictions of COVID-19 and feasibility of travel in the current conditions); research assistance; conference attendance; administrative assistance; teaching relief; childcare costs.

 Funding for this grant has been provided by Herbert and Valmae Freilich, as part of their generous and long-term support for the Australian National University in general, and the Herbert and Valmae Freilich Project for the Study of Bigotry in particular.